zakibakar75/Leonardo-GPRS-GSM-IOT-Board-v1.0/README.md

 This little neat board is very practical if you need to control things from remote using IOT way or traditional way (SMS).
 Since i am more towards IOT implementer, here's the code for Arduino as well as Node-Red flow.

-The library needed for this is the TinyGSM and PubSubClient
+The library needed for this is the TinyGSM and PubSubClient (library are included here)